aucoeur/acdb/README.md

 # Animal Crossing Database
-> This project uses React and is dockerized.
+> This project will use React and be dockerized

 --------
 # Resources